-Whether it is twenty or two hundred, because it is the Word of God, and because God sends him, the Missionary should do his best to reach each one of them.
-Whether it is to kings and governors, to the educated or uneducated, to the rich or to the poor, native villagers, as a steward of God, he should give his best without respect of persons (James 2:1-9).
+Whether it is twenty or two hundred, because it is the Word of God, and because God sends him, the missionary should do his best to reach each one of them.
+Whether it is to kings and governors, to the educated or uneducated, to the rich or to the poor villagers, as a steward of God he should give his best without respect of persons (James 2:1-9).

 Jesus Christ became the supreme sacrifice for the sins of the world.
-He was crucified, buried and resurrected to accomplish the eternal purpose of God towards lost mankind.
-The Missionary must exercise faithful and honest stewardship in the dispensing of these mysteries if he is to be found blameless before God.
+He was crucified, buried, and resurrected to accomplish the eternal purpose of God toward lost humanity.
+The missionary must exercise faithful and honest stewardship in the dispensing of these mysteries if he is to be found blameless before God.

-What is the indispensable word in the practice stewardship?
-Name at least 3 essential characteristics of a ood steward.
-What are the 2 aspects of the Missionary's ecountability?
+1. What is the indispensable word in the practice of stewardship?

+2. Name at least three essential characteristics of a good steward.

+A

+B

+C

+3. What are the two aspects of the missionary's accountability?

-Missionary exercise good stewardship as pertains to his ministry of the Word of God?
-4. What is the best way to maintain an equitable form of accountability?
-5. What is the best way to remove all fear of accountability?
-12. What is a good rule for a minister of the Gospel to follow throughout his ministry?
-6. How should the Missionary handle all designated offerings?
-7. Why is teaching in property management needed?
-8. Explain the importance of time as relates to the harvest.
-9. What is meant by, "redeeming the time"?
-10. Name some helpful guidelines for efficient time management.
+A B L·.
+What is the best way to maintain an equitable form of accountability?
+What is the best way to remove all fear of accountability? ) .
+How should the missionary handle all designated offerings? • Why is teaching in property management needed? • Explain the importance of time as relates to the harvest. • What is meant by "redeeming the time"?
+0. Name some helpful guidelines for efficient time management.